 Mississippi- Not Required

-Montana- Exam required; new applicants or renewing notaries that have not had an expired notary commission for more than 30 days, must take and pass an examination administered by the Secretary of State's Office.
-The Secretary of State's Office provides comprehensive online and periodic live notary training courses to help prepare for the exam.
+Montana- Exam required.
+All new applicants (only those that have not had a Montana notary commission or those who have had an expired notary commission for 30 days or more) must take and pass an examination administered by the Secretary of State’s Office or by an entity approved by the Secretary of State.

 New Hampshire- Not Required